Koda-Pig/tetra-face/README.md

 You know what, f all that.
 Just send the players raw inputs for now, that will get it working.

+need a way for other player to confirm game ready.

 ### Auth

 Only discord auth set up for now.